hackages/hj-intro-graphql/README.md

 - Implement a `getMovie` query type that should return a movie based on its `id`

+- Let's try to write a query that returns the list of `movies` and `categories`

 - Try to create a `voteAdded` `Subscription` which will react when a vote is added to a movie.
 You can find some useful documentation here: https://www.apollographql.com/docs/apollo-server/features/subscriptions